5 Tips To Improve Performance in DaVinci Resolve

 Before you can optimize the playback performance of DaVinci Resolve, you need to know how it’s doing already.

-In Resolve, there is a GPU Status Indicator and a Frames Per Second (FPS) display in the top left corner of the main viewer window.
+In Resolve, there is a Performance Indicator Light and a Frames Per Second (FPS) display in the top left corner of the main viewer window.

-As you might have guessed, the GPU Status Indicator tells you whether your GPU is able to play back a clip in real-time and the FPS display tells you how many frames the GPU can deliver every second.
+As you might have guessed, the Performance Indicator tells you whether overall system resources can obtain real-time playback, or a smooth playback experience, and the FPS display tells you how many frames the system can deliver every second.

-A green indicator means the GPU is achieving real-time playback, while a red indicator means that there are not enough GPU resources available for real-time playback.
+A green performance indicator means the system is achieving real-time playback, while a red indicator means that there are not enough system resources available for real-time playback.

 Luckily, if you find yourself in the uncomfortable situation where you can’t deliver real-time playback, there are a number of features and options available to enhance your performance without any change to the final export quality.